multitudes/MapKitExample/README.md

-# MapKitExample
+# Meet MapKit for SwiftUI
-Inspired by the WWDC23 talk Meet MapKit for SwiftUI
+Notes from the WWDC23 talk Meet MapKit for SwiftUI

-1 - remove the boilerplate code, import MapKit and add `Map()`.
+## Part 1

+MapKit already has introduced some new improvement in iOS16, like the new 3D city experience and new overlays options.
+In iOS17 and macOS 14, MapKit goes to a new level introducing a few new addition for SwiftUI.

+The notes below are from the WWDC23 session: "Meet MapKit for SwiftUI" intended for personal use only.
+It is a fantastic presentation going from zero to a full functioning app in just 30 minutes.
+There was no code transcription or download avalaible so I typed along.
+I think the new API are fantastic.
+Lets see them in action!

+We make a new project in Xcode.
+The exciting thing here is that I can straightaway start with a universal app.
+I remove the boilerplate code, import MapKit and add `Map()` to the `ContentView()` and this alone is already enough to show the map in the preview.
+I love maps! :)

-2- Add a marker on a specific coordinate:
+How to add a marker on a specific coordinate:
 ```swift
 extension CLLocationCoordinate2D {
     static let parking = CLLocationCoordinate2D(latitude: 42.354528, longitude: -71.068369)